 1 Although the defendant employers tend to refer to plaintiffs by their official titles, plaintiffs are prone to use the collective term "mid-level providers."
 Recognizing that the respective choices of terms are strategic, we use the official titles.

-2 Defendant Texas EM-I is a physicians group (continued...)
+2 Defendant Texas EM-I is a physicians group responsible for adequately staffing hospital emergency rooms.
+It contracted with EmCare to help (continued...)

 2(...continued)